tskit-dev/tskit/docs/stats.rst

 That said, you should **not** rely on the specific behavior of whether ``0`` or ``nan`` is returned for "empty" cases like these: it is subject to change.

+.. _sec_general_stats_output_dimensions:

+*****************
+Output dimensions
+*****************

+In the general case, tskit outputs two dimensional (or three dimensional, in the case of node stats) numpy arrays, as described in the :ref:`sec_general_stats_output_format` section.
+The first dimension corresponds to the window along the genome such that for some result array ``x``, ``x[j]`` contains information about the jth window.
+The last dimension corresponds to the statistics being computed, so that ``x[j, k]`` is the value of the kth statistic in the jth window (in the two dimensional case).
+This is a powerful and general interface, but in many cases we will not use this full generality and the extra dimensions in the numpy arrays are inconvenient.

+Tskit optionally removes empty dimensions from the output arrays following a few simple rules.

+1. If ``windows`` is None we are computing over the single window covering the full sequence.
+We therefore drop the first dimension of the array.

+2. In one-way stats, if the ``sample_sets`` argument is a 1D array we interpret this as specifying a single sample set (and therefore a single statistic), and drop the last dimension of the output array.
+If ``sample_sets`` is None (the default), we use the sample set ``ts.samples()``, invoking this rule (we therefore drop the last dimension by default).

+3. In k-way stats, if the ``indexes`` argument is a 1D array of length k we intepret this as specifying a single statistic and drop the last dimension of the array.
+If ``indexes`` is None (the default) and there are k sample sets, we compute the statistic from these sample sets and drop the last dimension.

+Rules 2 and 3 can be summarised by "the dimensions of the input determines the dimensions of the output".
+Note that dropping these dimensions is **optional**: it is always possible to keep the full dimensions of the output arrays.

+Please see the :ref:`tutorial <sec_tutorial_stats>` for examples of the various output dimension options.

 ********************
 Available statistics